1999 New South Wales state election: Carr government

 The second problem was a promise to abolish the tolls on the privately operated M4 and M5 motorways.
 Once elected, the Government announced it could not lift the tolls given the cost and contractual obligations.
 This was disastrous for the Government's standing, forcing it in October 1996 to announce a toll cash-back scheme for private use in an effort to recover lost support.

-Dealing with state debt, building the Olympic infrastructure and meeting the cost of normal Government functions caused Cabinet to propose a radical solution in 1997: sell the State's electricity assets.
+Dealing with state debt, building the Olympic infrastructure and meeting the cost of normal Government functions caused Cabinet to propose a controversial solution in 1997: sell the State's electricity assets.
 The Victorian Government had raised billions in this way, and New South Wales had already divided the generating capacity into separate corporations that made privatisation possible.
 The policy had the additional advantage of removing the financial risk faced by the State since the introduction of a national electricity grid with full competition between suppliers.
 This was privatisation taken too far for the Labor Party, a State Conference refusing to sanction the sale.
 Finances remained tight but the Cabinet back-down solved a different problem.
 The Coalition was still committed to electricity privatisation, allowing the Carr Government to appeal to its own traditional base by warning the only alternative Government would be far harsher.

 A redistribution was due before the 1999 election.
 Before starting the process, Labor number crunchers turned to deciding what number of Lower House seats delivered the best advantage for Labor.
 With an increase in members ruled out by the premier, the eventual strategy adopted was a cut to 93 MPs.

 Finalised in July 1998, the new boundaries were a disappointment for the Government.
 Rather than strengthening Labor's hold on office, they removed the Government's majority, with only 46 of the 93 seats notionally held by Labor.
 The Coalition was still disadvantaged, given that it won more of the vote in 1995 and still needed a bigger swing than Labor to take office.
 However, the Coalition was relieved that the boundaries were considerably fairer than Labor had tried to arrange.

 Ten seats were abolished and four created, another six seats adopting new names.
 A net four seats disappeared in Sydney and one in Newcastle.
 The far western seats of Broken Hill and Murray were abolished and fashioned into a new notionally National Party seat called Murray-Darling.
 Several Members were forced to move while three seats, Maitland, Strathfield and the new seat of Ryde, were to see contests between sitting MPs.

 Retiring former Ministers caused five by-elections in May 1996, Labor receiving a bonus when former Federal MP Harry Woods won the North Coast seat of Clarence from the National Party, increasing the Government's majority to three.